acarrico/evaluator/README.md

 **Update:** J. Ian Johnson is also working on a [typed racket implementation of these models](https://github.com/ianj/macro-models).

+**Update:** Matthew Flatt's sets of scopes expander has been merged into Racket's main branch.

 # Day 1 — Core Language and Evaluator

 This section's git tag is *core-language*.